The lattice of worker-quasi-stable matchings: Re-equilibration process via a Tarski operator

-\begin{theorem} The set of stable matchings is non-empty and forms a lattice with respect to $\succeq_F^B$. \end{theorem} \begin{proof} Let us check that our operator $T$ verifies the hypothesis of Theorem \ref{Theorema de Tarski 1995}.
+\begin{theorem} The set of stable matchings is non-empty and forms a lattice with respect to $\succeq ^B$. \end{theorem} \begin{proof} Let us check that operator $T$ verifies the hypothesis of Tarski's theorem.
 First, notice that the lattice of worker-quasi-stable matchings is finite and therefore complete.
-Second, by Proposition \ref{Proposition punto fijo} (i), $T$ maps the lattice of worker-quasi-stable matchings to itself.
-Finally, $T$ is isotone by Proposition \ref{T isotone}.
-Then, by Theorem \ref{Theorema de Tarski 1995}, the set of fixed points of $T$ is non-empty and forms a lattice under $\succeq_F^B$.
-Moreover, by Proposition \ref{Proposition punto fijo} (iii), the set of fixed points of our operator $T$ is the set of stable matchings. \end{proof}
+Second, by Theorem \ref{Proposition punto fijo} (i), $T$ maps the lattice of worker-quasi-stable matchings to itself.
+Finally, $T$ is isotone by Lemma \ref{T isotone}.
+Then, by Tarski's theorem, the set of fixed points of $T$ is non-empty and forms a lattice under $\succeq ^B$.
+Moreover, by Theorem \ref{Proposition punto fijo} (iii), the set of fixed points of our operator $T$ is the set of stable matchings. \end{proof}

+Another non-constructive argument for proving the existence of stable matchings can be provided following the lines of \cite{sotomayor1996non}.
+By using the notion of simple matchings in a one-to-one model, that paper shows the existence of stable matchings.
+Since a worker-quasi-stable matching is a generalization of a simple matching, our operator $T$ provides a similar proof in a many-to-one model.
+To see this, notice that as the set $\mathcal{Q}$ is non-empty and finite, there is a maximal element $\mu$ for the partial order $\succeq ^B.$ We want to see that $\mu$ is a stable matching.
+If $\mu$ is not stable, then there is a blocking pair $(f,w)$ for $\mu$ in which $\mu(w)=\emptyset.$ Thus, $\mathcal{B}^\mu_\star\neq \emptyset$ and $T(\mu)\neq \mu.$ Since $T$ is a Pareto improving operator for the firms, $T(\mu)\succ ^B \mu$, contradicting the maximality of $\mu$.
+Therefore, $\mu$ is a stable matching.